Sprunglesonthehub/AcreetionOS-Browser/README.md

+# AcreetionOS Browser
-# AcreetionOS Browser, Brought to you by the AcreetionOS Team.
+Brought to you by the AcreetionOS Team.

 Are you wondering why we decided to make a web browser?
 Well, Firefox can't be trusted anymore, and LibreWolf has gone woke.
 So, we just kind of had too.